10 iPhone 8 secrets spilled by Apple's superleak

 9. Apple goes hexacore with monster A11 processor

-For the iPhone 7, Apple released its first totally homegrown processor, with 4 cores it designed itself.
+For the iPhone 7, Apple released its first totally homegrown processor, with four cores it designed itself.
 Now, it appears the iPhone X will have six new cores.
 Benchmarks better watch out.

 10. Apple could ditch the Lightning port for USB-C